-Two days after the women were injured when a ride at Adlabs Imagica malfunctioned, the duo are now being treated at a suburban facility; the girl needs surgery for a fractured jaw
+Two days after the women were injured when a rollercoaster ride at Adlabs Imagica malfunctioned, the duo are now being treated at a hospital in Mulund

 The two women who had been injured after a ride at the Adlabs Imagica theme park tilted suddenly on Wednesday were shifted to an orthopaedic hospital in Mulund to treat their fractures and other injuries.

 Mamta Rathi (16) has to undergo an operation to heal her fractured jaw

 The Rathis’ first ever visit to the city turned into a horrifying experience after Purnima Rathi, and her 16-year-old daughter Mamta fell off the ‘Bandits of Robin Hood’ rollercoaster at the theme park when it suddenly tipped to one side.

 They were initially admitted to Jakotia Nursing Home nearby, but have now been moved to the Intensive Care Unit (ICU) of Dr Mukhi’s Raj Orthopaedic Hospital in Mulund.

 The Rathis have relatives in the vicinity of this hospital.
 Speaking to MiD DAY, Dr Shyamlal Mukhi, orthopaedic surgeon and director of the hospital where the two are admitted, said, “Both are out of danger and fortunately have no head or spine injuries.

 The girl has a mandible (lower jaw) fracture and would be required to undergo an operation, while the mother had a wound on her head, which was sutured at the hospital where she was first admitted, and sent.
 Both are in the ICU only for observation.”
 The family had come down to Lonavla to attend a wedding and decided to go to the amusement park before returning to West Bengal.